Program s3cmd can transfer files to and from Amazon S3 in two basic modes:

 ~/demo$ s3cmd sync ./ s3://s3tools-demo/some/path/ dir2/file2-1.log -> s3://s3tools-demo/some/path/dir2/file2-1.log [1 of 2] dir2/file2-2.txt -> s3://s3tools-demo/some/path/dir2/file2-2.txt [2 of 2]

 As you can see only the files that we haven’t uploaded yet, that is those from dir2, were now sync‘ed.
 Now modify for instance dir1/file1-2.txt and see what happens.
-In this run we’ll first check with code>—dry-run to see what would be uploaded.
-We’ll also add code>—delete-removed to get a list of files that exist remotely but are no longer present locally (or perhaps just have different names here):
+In this run we’ll first check with —dry-run to see what would be uploaded.
+We’ll also add —delete-removed to get a list of files that exist remotely but are no longer present locally (or perhaps just have different names here):

-~/demo$ s3cmd sync --dry-run --delete-removed ~/demo/ s3://s3tools-demo/some/path/ delete: s3://s3tools-demo/some/path/file1-1.txt delete: s3://s3tools-demo/some/path/file1-2.txt upload: ~/demo/dir1/file1-2.txt -> s3://s3tools-demo/some/path/dir1/file1-2.txt WARNING: Exitting now because of --dry-run
+~/demo$ s3cmd sync --dry-run --delete-removed ~/demo/ s3://s3tools-demo/some/path/ delete: s3://s3tools-demo/some/path/file1-1.txt delete: s3://s3tools-demo/some/path/file1-2.txt upload: ~/demo/dir1/file1-2.txt -> s3://s3tools-demo/some/path/dir1/file1-2.txt WARNING: Exiting now because of --dry-run

 So there are two files to delete – they’re those that were uploaded without dir1/ prefix in one of the previous examples.
 And also one file to be uploaded — dir1/file1-2.txt, the file that we’ve just modified.

-~/demo$ s3cmd sync --dry-run --skip-existing --delete-removed ~/demo/ s3://s3tools-demo/some/path/ delete: s3://s3tools-demo/some/path/file1-1.txt delete: s3://s3tools-demo/some/path/file1-2.txt WARNING: Exitting now because of --dry-run
+s3://s3tools-demo/some/path/ delete: s3://s3tools-demo/some/path/file1-1.txt delete: s3://s3tools-demo/some/path/file1-2.txt WARNING: Exiting now because of --dry-run

 See?
 Nothing to upload in this case because dir1/file1-2.txt already exists in S3.
-With a different content, indeed, but --skip-existing only checks for the file presence, not the content.
+With a different content, indeed, but --skip-existing

 Download from S3